 Parents already have plenty of laundry to do, right?
 I mean we’re washing ours, his and now baby’s too!
 The last thing most people want to do is wash more laundry.

 So here’s the deal.
 You will have to wash diapers if you use cloth.
 Most cloth diapering parents wash diapers 2 times a week.
 Some do less, some do more, but twice a week works well for most families.
 Unlike standard laundry, diapers don’t require a lot of attention.
 Your baby’s bottom won’t care if they are wrinkly and you don’t even have to fold them if you don’t want to!

 Also consider that cloth diapering will save you time!

 - With cloth there is no running to the store just to get diapers.

 - Cloth diapered babies tend to get rashes less, which means you won’t be running out for rash creams or to the doctor as often for rashes you have no clue what to do with.

 - Cloth diapered babies learn to use the potty an average of 12 months sooner than their disposable diapered playmates.
 Babies in cloth know when they go because they can feel when they are wet.

 - As mentioned in our 1st point, you’ll also spend less time scrubbing fecal matter from items that you really don’t want it on, like clothes, blankets, car seats, swings and more.

-If a laundromat is out of the question, you might check out this great video by Kim at Dirty Diaper Laundry.
-In it she shows how to make a camp style washing machine suitable for washing small loads of diapers.
+If a laundromat is out of the question, you might check out this great video that shows how to make a camp style washing machine suitable for washing small loads of diapers.
 It’s not the ideal set up, but it is affordable and makes cloth possible for someone in a tight spot.